MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 This action sends a survey to a specified list of recipients and creates a survey invitation for each recipient.
 You can also associate your survey invitation and response with Common Data Service.
 When you create a flow from scratch, this can be achieved through the **Regarding** and **Recipient details** fields in a flow.
 If you choose to create a flow from a template, the **Regarding** and **Recipient details** fields are populated accordingly.

-Let's say you need to send a survey every time a case is closed.<!--Suggested.--> You can use the **Regarding** field to specify the case record so that when an invitation and response are created for a particular case resolution, they're attached to that case.
+Let's say you need to send a survey every time a case is closed.
+You can use the **Regarding** field to specify the case record so that when an invitation and response are created for a particular case resolution, they're attached to that case.
 The case manager then can set up reports to show customer satisfaction (CSAT) scores by case, or reopen a case if the CSAT is very low.

 Use the **Recipient details** field to associate your survey invitation and response records to the appropriate contact (the recipient).
 This allows sales personnel, or anyone, to see the contact record and the response of the customer.
 This can help them formulate their conversation with the customer accordingly.